Garðar Cathedral Ruins: Excavations

 It was only in 1926 that excavations discovered the foundations of the cathedral and the surrounding Norse buildings.
 Excavations were carried out by Danish archeologist Poul Nørlund.
 On the site, a number of walrus skulls and narwhal were discovered, suggesting that the area near the cathedral included a pagan temple.
 Amongst the most famous excavations include a number of graves, notably a grave of a bishop which was buried in the north chapel of the cathedral.
-The skeleton discovered was that of a powerfully built middle-aged man.
-In his hands, a Crosier made of ashwood and decorated with walrus ivory was discovered and a gold ring on the finger.
-It is believed that the body belongs to one of Greenland's most famous bishops, Jón Árnason's, or Smyrill who died in 1209, as well as any other of the Norse bishops from the thirteenth-century.
-A bell was also excavated which may have been part of the cathedral tower.
+The skeleton discovered was that of a powerfully built, middle-aged man.
+In his hands, a crosier made of ashwood and decorated with walrus ivory was discovered and a gold ring on the finger.
+The skeleton from the grave has been radiocarbon dated to 1223-1290 (the calibrated dating is 1272).
+Olaf was bishop in Greenland in the period 1246-80, so the grave was likely his.
+A bell was also excavated which may have been in the cathedral tower.